Pajama Sam: Life Is Rough When You Lose Your Stuff!: Soundtrack

 The score was composed and produced by Nathan Rosenberg (The Doghouse NYC Studios).
 Much time and funds were invested in the music composition to accompany the gameplay.
 Latin was the desired genre for the game with over 45 minutes of soundtrack and optimum quality using real instruments.
 The solution to retain quality, time and budget was hiring drummer John Bollinger who used a number of syncing techniques to get the music just right.
 After two days of composing several soundtracks, saxophonist Tom Glusac was hired to add finishing touches to the soundtrack.
 Thus all the audio for the game was delivered just in time and under the budget.

+Release

+Life is Rough When You Lose Your Stuff and fellow Humongous title Putt-Putt: Pep's Birthday Surprise were previewed by Atari at E3 2003.
+Both games were released for Microsoft Windows only on August 19, 2003.
+On May 29, 2014, the game was re-released for Windows on Steam.

+Unlike other Pajama Sam games, Life is Rough When You Lose Your Stuff has not been ported to non-Windows platforms.
+This is due to the game's YAGA engine not being supported by the ScummVM emulator used to port other Humongous games.

 Reception

-Common Sense Media provided a positive review of Pajama Sam: Life is Rough When You Lose Your Stuff!, but described the game as being worse and less polished than its predecessors.
+USA Today provided a positive review of Pajama Sam: Life is Rough When You Lose Your Stuff!, but described the game as being worse and less polished than its predecessors.
 The game received the Silver Honor award from the Parents' Choice Awards.

+In contrast, the game was criticized by the Associated Press, which stated "The premise is good...but the execution, long a Pajama Sam strength, is not up to standards."